socialcodia/RestApi/README.md

 * Email
 * Password

-The end point is to Create or Register an accout is `createUser`
+The end point is to Create or Register an account is `createUser`

 <b>Demo Url</b>
 * Api Url <a href="http://api.socialcodia.ml/createUser">http://api.socialcodia.ml/createUser</a>